Tondi-Foundation/tondi-seeder/README.md

 ### DNS Configuration

-To create a working setup where the Kaseeder can provide IPs to tondid instances, set the following DNS records:
+To create a working setup where the TondiSeeder can provide IPs to tondid instances, set the following DNS records:

 ```
 NAME                        TYPE        VALUE